telerik/blazor-docs/components/map/events.md

 ## OnShapeClick

-The `OnShapeClick` event fires as a response to the user click on a shape.
+The `OnShapeClick` event fires when the user clicks on a shape.
 Its `EventCallback<MapShapeClickEventArgs>` gives:
 * `MapShapeClickEventArgs.DataItem` - provides the data item when the shape is coming from a bubble layer (null for shape layer).
 * `MapShapeClickEventArgs.GeoJsonDataItem` - provides the data item in the form of GeoJSON (dictionary) when the layer is a shape layer (null for bubble layer).
 * `MapShapeClickEventArgs.EventArgs` - provides the native DOM event (browser event).